Heryan-Sancoko/EasyFlightControls/README.md

 A simple approach to tackling flight controls for a mobile device

 This project was made in unity version 2018.4.7f1
-The main .cs file you need if you want to ge things started quickly is called FlightBehaviour.cs
+The main .cs file you need if you want to get things started quickly is called FlightBehaviour.cs

 The code was built for mobile devices, but can be quickly